-Everything You Need to Know about Georgia's Marijuana Laws
+Everything You Need to Know About Georgia Weed Laws

-A press release immediately following former mayor Kasim Reed’s signing of the ordinance says the following: “The ordinance does not legalize or decriminalize possession of marijuana.
-It addresses the disparity in the punishment for possession.
-Research shows that white and black Americans use marijuana at similar levels, yet black Americans are arrested and charged at higher rates.”
-So the city is concerned with equality here, and focusing on violent crimes rather than funny smelling smoke that makes people smile, so good for them.
+No. Atlanta decriminalized weed back in 2017, but that does not make weed legal.
+When mayor Kasim Reed signed the ordinance, a press release explained “The ordinance does not legalize or decriminalize possession of marijuana—it addresses the disparity in the punishment for possession.
+Research shows that white and Black Americans use marijuana at similar levels, yet Black Americans are arrested and charged at higher rates.”

 Is weed legal anywhere in Georgia?